pedro-abundio-wang/deep-learning/docs/blogs/moretensorflow.md

 For a more **detailed tour** of Tensorflow, reading the [programmer’s guide](https://www.tensorflow.org/guide/) is definitely worth the time.
 You’ll learn more about Tensors, Variables, Graphs and Sessions, as well as the saving mechanism or how to import data.

-For a **more advanced use** with concrete examples and code, we recommend reading [the relevant tutorials](https://www.tensorflow.org/tutorials/) for your project.
+For a **more advanced use** with concrete code, we recommend reading [the relevant tutorials](https://www.tensorflow.org/tutorials/) for your project.
 You’ll find good code and explanations, going from [sequence-to-sequence in Tensorflow](https://www.tensorflow.org/tutorials/) to an [introduction to TF layers for convolutionnal Neural Nets](https://www.tensorflow.org/tutorials/estimators/cnn#getting_started).

-You might also be interested in [Stanford’s CS20 class: Tensorflow for Deep Learning Research](http://web.stanford.edu/class/cs20si/) and its [github repo](https://github.com/chiphuyen/stanford-tensorflow-tutorials) containing some cool examples.
+You might also be interested in [Stanford’s CS20 class: Tensorflow for Deep Learning Research](http://web.stanford.edu/class/cs20si/) and its [github repo](https://github.com/chiphuyen/stanford-tensorflow-tutorials).

 ## **Structure of the code**